Another favorite Black Radio is the RS-6 set.

 The RS-6 provides reliable comms from zero out to about 500 -1000 miles, more at night, depending of course upon propagation conditions.

 If you are working by yourself, or if you need to monitor a frequency for extended periods, the AC generator sure beats cranking the GN-58 for hours.
-The system makes no provision for powering the receiver from a local HV dry battery (unlike the GRC-109) beyond the 6 VDC / lead acid battery setup – if you have a 6 volt car battery and are willing to put up with the vibrator hash.
+The system makes no provision for powering the receiver from a local HV dry battery (unlike the RS-1/GRC-109) beyond the 6 VDC / lead acid battery setup – if you have a 6 volt car battery and are willing to put up with the vibrator hash.
 But then again, that is tactically quiet when operating under sound discipline conditions.

 See http://k4che.com/RS-6/SAC%20Manual.html an excellent reference site on the availability of the RS-6 aboard those USAF aircraft.
-The idea that after hitting targets “over the pole”, they might not carry enough fuel to make it all the way home.
+The idea that after hitting threats “over the pole”, they might not carry enough fuel to make it all the way home.

-Crash land on the ice at your pre-designated site, break out the RS-6 and call for a pickup.
+Crash land on the ice or tundra at your pre-designated (or random) site, break out the RS-6 and call for a pickup.
 Battle damaged aircraft might have to try to crash land or have the crew bail out over a pre-designated land location suitable for “E&E” movement or pickup as well.
-Such a site would be remote, with no roads nearby, but suitable for landing by a C-47 or similar rescue aircraft.
-Long and short range communications would be essential, of course.
-A URC-4 would have been the local ground-air set in those days.
+Such a site would be remote, with no roads nearby, but suitable for landing by a C-47 SARP (Strategic Aircrew Rescue Program) aircraft.

 Incidentally, below is the last B-47 to ever fly.
 It was sitting in the desert at China Lake CA weapons test range for use as a photography and radar training target, slowly rotting away.
 It was then towed 23 miles to a rework area and restored to a point where it could make one last trip in 1986 from China Lake to Castle AFB also in California.
 Piloted by Major General JD Moore.
 Cool.